Uviveknarayan/Starve_free_Readers-Writers-Problem/README.md

 Here if any process wants to enter it can enter the critical section if no process is inside because the enter semaphor would be 1 in that case.
 So, no interested process is delayed while accessing the critical section.
 So we can say that the progress condition holds as well.
 # Bounded Waiting
 Bounded waiting as the name suggests is a condition that the solution should not make any process wait indefinitely and should be completed within a bounded time.
 This is satisfied since we use a list which is FIFO hence as soon as a process completes critical section the next process takes over.
 A process takes finite amount of time so, in a FIFO data structure it will have finite processes ahead of it thus giving a bounded waiting time.
+# No Busy Waiting
+Our solution is not only starve free but also eliminates the possibility of deadlocks.
+The busy waiting condition is caused by the while loop usage in wait semaphore usually, but we have used block and wakeup instead thus eliminating busy waiting too.
+Also, the semaphore is also allowed to be negative to facilitate addition to list which can be used later to wakeup a process.